alealmasan27/rotate_list_scenario/README.md

 # Simple React with TypeScript extension

-The app that contains a search field, and a list of five elements underneath.
+The app contains a search field, and a list of five elements underneath.

 Per default the list should show: A, B, C, D, E. Every second the elements should rotate by one position.
 For example, after one second it will look like: B, C, D, E, A. After another second it will look like: C, D, E, A, B and so on.